Alejanpro/InitialFlutter/README.md

 being found or a `BlockNotFound` error.

 Often we want to sync an entire dag of blocks.
-We can efficiently sync dags of blocks by adding a sync query that runs get queries in parallel for all the refe
+We can efficiently sync dags of blocks by adding a sync query that runs get queries in parallel for all the references of a block.
+The set of prov